 Some specific details within your policy will help determine exactly how an insurance policy pays when you need it:

-- Named vs. Unnamed Peril: A named peril policy covers your home in the event of a peril that’s specifically named in your policy.
+- Named vs. Unnamed Peril: A named-peril policy covers your home in the event of a peril specifically named in your policy.
 An unnamed peril policy covers you in the event of any peril unless the policy explicitly excludes it.
 You can save money with a named peril policy.

 Getting these details right when you buy your coverage can save you a lot of heartache and frustration if you need to file a claim.

-You should also know that the vast majority of home insurance companies do not cover flood damage.
-If you live in a flood zone you’ll need a special flood insurance policy.
+You should also know that most home insurance companies do not cover flood damage.

 Bottom Line: The Right Coverage Can Pay Off